survivejs/webpack-book/manuscript/appendices/01_searching_with_react.md

 The nice thing is that this gives us error handling in case something goes wrong (network is down etc.) and gives us a chance to recover.
 We can also use `Promise` based utilities like `Promise.all` for composing more complicated queries.

 In this case, we need to detect when the user selects the search element, load the data unless it has been loaded already, and then execute our search logic against it.
-Using React we could end up with something like this:
+Using React, we could end up with something like this:

 **App.jsx**